LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Hedgehog.md

 If a baby hedgehog is following its parent and the parent hides in a hedge, the baby will also hide in a nearby hedge until it feels safe.

-Additionaly like [Foxes](https://minecraft.wiki/w/Fox), hedgehogs will seek shelter when a thunderstorm occures.
+Additionally like [Foxes](https://minecraft.wiki/w/Fox), hedgehogs will seek shelter when a thunderstorm occurs.

 ### Breeding